Luca-Mutton/UP902463_CT6FYP/README.md

 There is an enemy A.I in each level to test the perfromace on to see how impactful it is when there are more instances of the A.I. within the level.

+Yellow cubes within C++ levels are exp points that increase the level of the player.

 Move the mouse to rotate the camera
 Space bar - Jump